communitiesuk/funding-service-data-standards/README.md

 Every time you run this command, the `build` folder gets generated from scratch.
 This means any changes to the `build` folder that are not part of the build command will get overwritten.

+## Publish

+Merges to the `main` branch on the [Funding Service Data Standards][ds-repo] will trigger a [GitHub workflow][gh-workflow] which will build the HTML pages, compile them into a tar artifact and deploy this to GitHub pages.

 ## Troubleshooting

 Run `bundle update` to make sure you're using the most recent Ruby gem versions.